Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-4-towers.md

 ### Stacked up against Quality

-Ngnghm wanted to know how Humans dealt with
+Ann wanted to know how Humans dealt with
 [manual persistence](/blog/2015/08/03/chapter-2-save-our-souls/).
-He found that we were using an large quantity of mutually incompatible and often fragile "libraries" in each of many loose categories that each implement some aspect of persistence:
+She found that we were using a large quantity of mutually incompatible and often fragile "libraries" in each of many loose categories that each implement some aspect of persistence:
 "I/O", "file formats", "serialization", "marshalling", "markup languages", "XML schemas", "communication protocols", "interchange formats", "memory layout",